Updated July 2026 · Reviewed by a Form 5472 specialist

 Source: IRS Instructions for Form 5472 and Form 5471.
 Verified June 2026.

 Almost every foreign founder of a US LLC files Form 5472.
 You would only file Form 5471 if you, as a US taxpayer, owned a corporation in another country — a different situation entirely.
+See the full Form 5472 vs Form 5471 comparison.

 |---|---|---|

 Many foreign founders assume a small, low-revenue LLC stays invisible.
 It does not.
 The moment you applied for an EIN on Form SS-4, you told the IRS that a foreign-owned US entity exists, who its responsible party is, and what it does.
-That EIN sits in IRS systems permanently, and an EIN with no corresponding Form 5472 or pro forma 1120 on file is exactly the pattern the IRS uses to build non-filer lists.
+That EIN sits in IRS systems permanently, and an EIN with no corresponding Form 5472 or pro forma 1120 on file is exactly the pattern used to build non-filer lists.

 | Data source | What it reveals | Why it flags you |